florykhan/graduate-underemployment-prediction/README.md

 ## 📄 Full Technical Report

-The complete technical write-up — including pipeline design, preprocessing and feature engineering, CatBoost training and tuning, validation strategy, and interpretability — is in [`report.md`](report.md).
+The complete technical write-up, including pipeline design, preprocessing and feature engineering, CatBoost training and tuning, validation strategy, and interpretability, is in [`report.md`](report.md).
 This document is intended for reviewers who want the full methodology behind the pipeline and results.

 ---